 When are you open?

 We run groups on 46 Saturdays per year.
-We are closed two Saturdays at Christmas, Easter Saturday, two Saturdays in the summer and an additional Saturday during the year.
+We are closed two Saturdays at Christmas, Easter Saturday, as well as additional Saturday during the year.

 What paperwork will I have to complete?